Pregnancy and Nursing

-Although medications should be limited during conception and pregnancy, this may be impossible for those who have psoriatic arthritis.
+Although medications should be limited during pregnancy and nursing, this may be impossible for those who have psoriatic arthritis.
 Some pain medications can be used safely during pregnancy.
 Talk with your doctor about all over-the-counter and prescription medications you take before conception, during pregnancy and while nursing.

 Psoriasis and birth

 Be sure to let your obstetrician know that you have psoriasis and or psoriatic arthritis.
-One recent study published in the Journal of the American Academy of Dermatology found that women with severe psoriasis are at a higher risk of having a low birth weight baby than are women without psoriasis.
+Many women report a psoriasis flare shortly after delivery.
+It's also important to discuss with your obstetrician if you have genital psoriasis and are planning a vaginal delivery.
+One recent study published in the Journal of the American Academy of Dermatology found that women with severe psoriasis are at a higher risk of having a low birth weight baby than women without psoriasis.
 In contrast, women with mild psoriasis do not face this higher risk.
-Read the full article for more details.

 You may also be interested in: